Solving Two-Stage Stochastic Programs with Endogenous Uncertainty via Random Variable Transformation: Case Study

-The proposed method found high-quality solutions and estimators for the considered problem variants.
-The computational time of this approach for the {\NDFPP}-Binomial, {\NDFPP}-Discrete, and {\NDFPP}-Normal variants exceeded that for the {\NDFPP}-Selection variant.
-Solving the {\NDFPP}-Discrete variant required the longest computational time.
-The transformation function used in this case (i.e., inverse transformation for discrete random variables; see Section~\ref{subsubsec:discrete-rv}) includes numerous binary variables and big-M constraints in the formulation.
+The {\SAATP} found high-quality solutions and estimators for the considered problems.
+The computational time of this approach for the {\NDFPP}-Binomial, {\NDFPP}-Discrete, and {\NDFPP}-Normal exceeded that for the {\NDFPP}-Selection.
+Solving the {\NDFPP}-Discrete required the longest computational time.
+The transformation used in this case (i.e., inversion for discrete random variables; see Section~\ref{subsubsec:discrete-rv}) includes numerous binary variables and big-M constraints in the formulation.
 The initial formulation of {\NDFPP}-Discrete contained bilinear terms, which were linearized by adding more big-M constraints in the formulation.
-For the same reason, the computational time of the proposed method for {\NDFPP}-Binomial exceeded that for {\NDFPP}-Selection.
-The computational time of the proposed method for solving {\NDFPP}-Discrete increases with the number of capacity levels (possible realizations of the random variables).
-Therefore, a trade-off exists between how sample size affects the performance and confidence of the SAA's statistical estimators and the associated computational time.
-For {\NDFPP}-Normal, the number of evaluation scenarios $N{'}$ is considerably large, which increases the computational time of the proposed method.
+For the same reason, the computational time of the {\SAATP} for {\NDFPP}-Binomial exceeded that for {\NDFPP}-Selection.
+The computational time of the {\SAATP} for solving {\NDFPP}-Discrete increases with the number of capacity levels (possible realizations of the random variables).
+Therefore, a trade-off exists between how sample size affects the performance and confidence of the {\SAA}'s statistical estimators and the associated computational time.
+For {\NDFPP}-Normal, the number of evaluation scenarios $N{'}$ is considerably large, which increases the computational time of the {\SAATP}.
 Moreover, the standard deviation of the optimality gap is slightly larger than for the remaining versions because it includes the variability of $\hat{v}_{N{'}}(\overline{x})$.

-\subsection{Value of the Stochastic Solution}
+\subsubsection{Value of the Stochastic Solution.}